Cathe0n/Cyber-Investigator-guide/README.md

 <br><br>

 It should open a new tab named **Original Message**.
-Next we need to download the .eml file.
+Next you need to download the .eml file.

 <br><br>